-The Civil-Military Association is a joint effort of military and civilian students who seek to exchange professional experiences and promote positive, long-lasting relationships within the McCourt School and Georgetown University.
-McCourt has a long history of military-associated students, and so the Civil-Military Association looks to increase awareness and understanding of the Profession of Arms as well as provide a working knowledge of military organizations, which is essential for students interested in government work domestically or abroad.
+The National Defense Policy Initiative (NDPI) is a joint effort of military and civilian students who seek to exchange professional experiences and promote positive, long-lasting relationships within the McCourt School and Georgetown University.
+McCourt has a long history of military-associated students, and so the National Defense Policy Initiative looks to increase awareness and understanding of the Profession of Arms as well as provide a working knowledge of military organizations, which is essential for students interested in government work domestically or abroad.

 The mission of the Black Perspectives on Public Policy or BPPOP is to create a collaborative forum to the McCourt School of Public Policy that encourages inclusive discussion of public policy issues as they relate to the Black community.
 Through this student platform we hope to engage with both students and faculty of the McCourt School of Public Policy and Georgetown University community through exposure to substantive targeted programming, engagement with policy professionals, activism, and events that will impact the larger Georgetown University and local community.
 BPPOP also provides a social network for Black students at McCourt through social gatherings, team-building activities, and topic discussions.
 BPPOP welcomes all interested McCourt students in hopes of fostering connection, engagement, and contribution to the McCourt School and the larger Georgetown University community.